Joy Mandel MCOSRT (Accred) , MBACP

 Other areas of counselling I deal with

-Communication difficulties, Life stage transitions, Expat and cross-cultural issues, Co-dependency, I Love you but Im not in Love with you couple dynamics, affairs, jealousy, lack of intimacy, the newly single, the perpetually single, committment issues, bereavement, survivors of sexual abuse, compulsive lying, Couple Counselling, Relationship counselling, Pre-Marriage counselling, 'Inner Child' work, particularly when addressing childhood abuse as an adult.
+Communication difficulties, Life stage transitions, Expat and cross-cultural issues, Co-dependency, I Love you but Im not in Love with you couple dynamics, affairs, jealousy, lack of intimacy, the newly single, the perpetually single, committment issues, bereavement, survivors of sexual abuse, compulsive lying, Couple Counselling, Relationship counselling, Pre-Marriage counselling, 'Inner Child' work, particularly when your inner child seems to be running your life as an adult.

 Sexual dysfunctions including premature or retarded ejaculation, erectile dysfunction, lack of orgasm, low desire/libido, vaginismus, painful sex, sexual addiction and compulsivity, Partners of those with addictions, and especially those with alcohol dependency or porn/sex/internet addiction.